Your Guide to Portugal's Best Horse Riding Destinations

 While the Algarve may be most well known for its beaches, in addition to galloping across the coastlines, you also have the opportunity to ride along vast landscapes brimming with colorful flowers, gorgeous natural parks, and breathtaking mountains.

-If you’d like to experience the best horse riding trails that the Algarve has to offer, Albufeira, Vilamoura, and Silves are the destinations you ought to consider.
+If you’d like to experience the best horse riding trails that the Algarve has to offer, Albufeira, Vilamoura, and Silves are the destinations you should consider.

 Though just only a short drive, you’ll be indulged with an ambiance far from what you’ll find in the city.
-Here, you’ll likely to stay in a traditional, homely Portugese rural house where you’ll feel as if you’re instantly a part of the local community.
+Here, you’ll likely stay in a traditional, homely Portuguese rural house where you’ll feel as if you’re instantly a part of the local community.

 As you ride your horses with vineyards, scenic landscapes, and lovely mountain views as your backdrop, you’ll feel your stress melts away.
-While the routes may vary, you will likely to explore areas surrounded by eucalyptus, pine, and cork trees, gallop through corn fields & olive groves as well as along rivers such as the Tejo and Zezere rivers.
-Some longer term excursions may also take you to discover historic villages such Constância.
+While the routes may vary, you will likely to explore areas surrounded by eucalyptus, pine, and cork trees, gallop through cornfields & olive groves as well as along rivers such as the Tejo and Zezere rivers.
+Some longer excursions may also take you to discover historic villages such as Constância.

 With everything from dressage lessons, show jumping or, hacking cross country on offer, if you’re looking for a quick yet relaxing getaway where you can hit ‘pause’ on the hustle and bustle of life, a horse riding holiday in Lisbon District may just be your best bet!

-Many of the horse riding excursions offered here are easy going but on the adventurous side and most are located in Aljezur, a charming town located the border between the Algarve and the Alentejo in the south west of Portugal.
-While it’s rather small, it’s the perfect blend of a beach town & Portugal’s serene countryside that offers superb trails that span across dunes, rivers and along cliff tops.
+Many of the horse riding excursions offered here are easygoing but on the adventurous side and most are located in Aljezur, a charming town located on the border between the Algarve and the Alentejo in the southwest of Portugal.
+While it’s rather small, it’s the perfect blend of a beach town & Portugal’s serene countryside that offers superb trails that span across dunes, rivers, and cliff tops.

-If you’re looking for a challenging yet scenic route, be sure to head over the beautiful Costa Vicentina.
-Located not far from the unspoilt Monte Clerigo and Arrifana beaches, you can also enjoy a relaxing ride exploring the Costa Vincentina Natural Park that offers spectacular views as well as flora & fauna you may be able to spot elsewhere in the world.
+If you’re looking for a challenging yet scenic route, be sure to head over to the beautiful Costa Vicentina.
+Located not far from the unspoiled Monte Clerigo and Arrifana beaches, you can also enjoy a relaxing ride exploring the Costa Vicentina Natural Park that offers spectacular views as well as flora & fauna you may be able to spot elsewhere in the world.

 Need some time off the saddle?
-In addition the activities that we’ve covered above, if you happen to be an outdoors enthusiasts, you’ll be delighted to hear that Aljezur is also a great place to hike, jog, and go fishing.
+In addition to the activities that we’ve covered above, if you happen to be an outdoors enthusiast, you’ll be delighted to hear that Aljezur is also a great place to hike, jog, and go fishing.

 That said, its horse riding scene is just as bustling with many of the country’s top riding and equestrian centers residing here.
-It comes to no surprise that local and foreigner riders alike flock to Centro to improve their skills and have a leisurely break altogether.
+It comes as no surprise that local and foreign riders alike flock to Centro to improve their skills and have a leisurely break altogether.